srlinx/Product-Price-Scraper/README.md

 ## License

 This program is licensed under the MIT License.
+See the `LICENSE` file for more information.

 **Warning: This program is for educational purposes only.
 Scraping data from websites without permission may be illegal or violate the website's terms of service.
 Use at your own risk.**